I am extremely happy to share the happiness of my blog’s (Best Of Guru) 1st Anniversary with you all today (15-08-2016).

 I read an article on how to make money with a blog and so I created my first “blog spot” site.
 Three months later I had already my first self-hosted WordPress blog.

-.
-You will learn new things from them, as well as exchange favors or suggestions.
+[Tweet “Always connect with people within your niche.
+Erik Emanuelli”].
+You will learn new things from them, as well as exchange favours or suggestions.
 Plus, it’s a pleasure to build new friendships.

 Donna Merrill – (Donna Merill Tribe)